Articles and interviews »

 “Toccata, composed already ten years back by Ilari Kaila who migrated from Finland to New York and is currently active in Hong Kong, nods towards Renaissance polyphony and is intertwined with the polyphonic thinking of Shostakovich on multiple levels.”

-Conversations of pairs — Kirill Kozlovski’s CD Shostakovich in Context and other recent albums discussed on Välilevyjä, Finnish Broadcasting Company YLE Radio 1, 13 Mar 2017 (in Finnish).
+Conversations of pairs — Kirill Kozlovski’s CD Shostakovich in Context and other recent albums discussed on Välilevyjä, hosted by Kare Eskola, Finnish Broadcasting Company YLE Radio 1, 13 Mar 2017 (in Finnish).

 “Usually, it’s the job of the Välilevyjä team to juxtapose peculiar specimens of music in such a way that they begin to converge and to communicate something they wouldn’t in isolation.
 But today we get off easy, as we let the musicians themselves create the dialogue.”